Fullmetal Alchemist: Video games

 Arakawa oversaw the story and designed the characters for the RPG games, while Bones—the studio responsible for the anime series—produced several animation sequences.
 The developers looked at other titles—specifically Square Enix's action role-playing game Kingdom Hearts and other games based on manga series, such as Dragon Ball, Naruto or One Piece games—for inspiration.
 The biggest challenge was to make a "full-fledged" game rather than a simple character-based one.
 Tomoya Asano, the assistant producer for the games, said that development took more than a year, unlike most character-based games.

 Funimation licensed the franchise to create a new series of Fullmetal Alchemist-related video games to be published by Destineer in the United States.
 Destineer released its first Fullmetal Alchemist game for the Nintendo DS, a translation of Bandai's Dual Sympathy, on December 15, 2006, and said that they plan to release further titles.
 On February 19, 2007, Destineer announced the second game in its Fullmetal Alchemist series, Fullmetal Alchemist: Trading Card Game, based on the trading card game of the series, which was released on October 15 of that same year for the Nintendo DS, in North America only.

-The massively multiplayer online role-playing game MapleStory received special in-game items based on the new anime series in 2010.
+The 2D side-scrolling MMO video game MapleStory received special in-game items based on Fullmetal Alchemist: Brotherhood in 2010.

 Art and guidebooks

-The Fullmetal Alchemist has received several artbooks.
-Three artbooks called The Art of Fullmetal Alchemist (イラスト集 FULLMETAL ALCHEMIST, Irasuto Shū Fullmetal Alchemist) were released by Square Enix; two of those were released in the US by Viz Media.
+Fullmetal Alchemist has received several artbooks.
+Three artbooks called The Art of Fullmetal Alchemist (イラスト集 FULLMETAL ALCHEMIST, Irasuto Shū Fullmetal Alchemist) were released by Square Enix; two of them were released in the US by Viz Media.
 The first artbook contains illustrations made between May 2001 to April 2003, spanning the first six manga volumes, while the second has illustrations from September 2003 to October 2005, spanning the next six volumes.
 The last one includes illustrations from the remaining volumes.

 The manga also has three guidebooks; each of them contains timelines, guides to the Elric brothers' journey, and gaiden chapters that were never released in manga volumes.
 Only the first guidebook was released by Viz Media, titled Fullmetal Alchemist Profiles.
 A guidebook titled Fullmetal Alchemist Chronicle (鋼の錬金術師 CHRONICLE), which contains post-manga story information, was released in Japan on July 29, 2011.

 Merchandise

 Action figures, busts, and statues from the Fullmetal Alchemist anime and manga have been produced by toy companies, including Medicom and Southern Island.
-Medicom has created high end deluxe vinyl figures of the characters from the anime.
-These figures are exclusively distributed in the United States and UK by Southern Island.
+Medicom has created high end deluxe vinyl figures of the characters from the anime, which were exclusively distributed in the United States and UK by Southern Island.
 Southern Island released its own action figures of the main characters in 2007, and a 12" statuette was scheduled for release the same year.
-Southern Island has since gone bankrupt, putting the statuette's release in doubt.
+Southern Island has since gone bankrupt, and the statuette was not released.
 A trading card game was first published in 2005 in the United States by Joyride Entertainment.
-Six expansions have been released before the card game was withdrawn on July 11, 2007.
+Six expansions were released before the card game was withdrawn on July 11, 2007.
 Destineer released a Nintendo DS adaptation of the game on October 15, 2007.